-I have previously completed entrance counseling for past student loans, do I have to complete Direct Loan entrance counseling?
+I have previously completed entrance counseling for past student loans, do I have to complete entrance counseling again?

-No, you will not be required to complete entrance counseling if you have previously completed it for a similar Federal loan under the FFELP Program.
-Only new borrowers will be required to complete Entrance Counseling.
+No, you will not be required to complete entrance counseling if you have previously completed it.
+Only new borrowers will be required to complete entrance counseling.

 What are Direct Loan repayment options?

 There are seven repayment options available for Direct Loans:

 - Income Contingent Repayment